 - Listen to and write down your provider’s recommendations.

-- If needed, your doctor may send a prescription to your local pharmacy.
+- If needed, your doctor may send a prescription to your local or online pharmacy.
 You can pick it up once the prescription is filled.

 How can I access telehealth services?